alexcraig777/pythy/docs/issues.rst

   option 2 doesn't require any changes to ``pythy``, but it's more work from the C side.

+  To make the result from option 2 more Pythonic, ``pythy`` should be able to create Python properties when there are methods ``get_x`` and ``set_x``.

 * How do we handle freeing buffers?
 The interface probably shouldn't have to worry about this.

+* I think wrappers were honestly a terrible idea.
+They should probably be applied in Python code after the interface is created.